Hawaiʻi Preparatory Academy

-Hawaiʻi Preparatory Academy (also known as HPA) is a K-12, coeducational, private day and international boarding school located in Kamuela, Hawaii, on the island of Hawaiʻi.
-The school celebrated its 75th anniversary in 2024.
+Hawai'i Preparatory Academy (HPA) is a private, coeducational, day and international boarding school located in Kamuela, Hawaii, on the island of Hawaiʻi.
+Founded in 1949, the school serves students from pre-kindergarten through grade 12 and operates lower, middle, and upper school divisions.

-While the town is known as "Waimea,” the term "Kamuela" is used by the United States Postal Service (USPS) to distinguish it from other locations with the same name.
+The town is commonly known as Waimea; however, the name Kamuela is used by the United States Postal Service to distinguish it from other locations with the same name.

-HPA is divided into a lower school, middle school, and an upper school.
-The lower school consists of grades kindergarten through 5, the middle school consists of grades 6 through 8, and the upper school consists of grades 9 through 12.

-The upper school is located at the foot of the Kohala Mountains, while the lower and middle schools are located in the center of the town of Waimea.
+Accreditation and curriculum

 The school is accredited by the National Association of Independent Schools (NAIS) and the Western Association of Schools and Colleges (WASC).

-The school hosts many noteworthy science-related educational programs for the benefit of its students, such as Turtle Tagging with NOAA (National Oceanic and Atmospheric Administration) and The Energy Lab, a partnership with Stanford University.
-The school is also the host of the TED organization's TEDxYouth@HPA event.
-The school has a signature capstone program for all students in grades 5, 8, and 12.
+The school maintains capstone programs for all students in grades 5, 8, and 12.

+It also hosts the TED organization's TEDxYouth@HPA event.

 History

-Founded in 1949 by The Right Reverend Harry S. Kennedy, Episcopal Bishop of Honolulu, the school came of age under the leadership of James Monroe Taylor II, who was the school headmaster from 1954 to 1974.
+Founded in 1949 by The Right Reverend Harry S. Kennedy, Episcopal Bishop of Honolulu, the school developed under the leadership of James Monroe Taylor II, who was the school headmaster from 1954 to 1974.
 The school was originally located on the grounds of St. James Episcopal Church in Kamuela, using buildings built as barracks for the United States Marines during World War II.

 Campus

 Dormitories

 The school has three dormitories: Carter Hall, Perry-Fiske Hall, and Robertson Hall.
 Carter Hall is an all-female dormitory housing up to 60 students.
 Perry-Fiske is an all-male dormitory housing up to 70 students.
-Robertson Hall is a co-educational dormitory, and the only one in the school.
+Robertson Hall is a coeducational dormitory.
 Each building is supervised by a dorm head and has 24/7 security.